privacy-tech-lab/gpc-privacy-choice/README.md

-# Optmeowt Research Browser Extension
+# OptMeowt Research Browser Extension

  This browser extension is entirely for research purposes, allowing us to better understand the inner-workings of users' decisions concerning privacy choices.